g8os/EFBD/docs/nbd/backendstorage.md

 This makes the [nondeduped storage][ardb.nondeduped] and its operations very straightforward.

 See [the nondeduped code](/nbdserver/ardb/nondeduped.go) for more information.

+## SemiDeduped Storage

+Boot vdisks are special, as in that they usually have a template (see: root storage) defined.
+In such cases we have a vdisk which is mostly deduped, but partly nondeduped.
+Effecitvaly it will have a storage type which composes both a [deduped][ardb.deduped] and [nondeduped][ardb.nondeduped] storage, and both internal storages use the same data storage servers.

+The installed OS and other built-in content will all be [deduped][ardb.deduped], but any user-specific content, such as configurations, registers, and any other small data, will be stored as [nondeduped][ardb.nondeduped] content.

+The reasoning behind this is that such user-specific content, is expected to change often, resulting in many unique content hashes, whilst mostly referenced once.

+From a user-perspecitive (e.g. when mounting a boot vdisk via qemu), the (local) [deduped][ardb.deduped] storage is read-only, and is only ever written to by the template (root) storage.
+When the user writes (or merges) content, it will always be stored as [nondeduped][ardb.nondeduped] content.

+When retreiving content, the [nondeduped][ardb.nondeduped] storage has priority over the [deduped][ardb.deduped] storage, as it is assumed that if a block exists on both the [nondeduped][ardb.nondeduped] storage and the [deduped][ardb.deduped] storage, that the version available on the [nondeduped][ardb.nondeduped] storage is newer.

+When deleting a block index, it will be deleted from both internal (local) storages.

 ## Tlog Storage